sjadams5331/MedNet-Enterprise-Lab/02-MedNet-FileServer/01-ad-integration.md

    vfs objects = acl_xattr
 ```

-> **Note — `security = ADS`:** Tells Samba to operate as a domain member that authenticates against Active Directory rather than maintaining its own local user database.
+> **Note:** Setting `security = ADS` tells Samba to operate as a domain member that authenticates against Active Directory rather than maintaining its own local user database.
 This setting was also the fix for an early join failure (see below).

-> **Note — `idmap config`:** The `mednet` domain uses the `rid` backend, which derives each user's UID/GID algorithmically from the RID portion of their AD SID — no POSIX attributes need to be stored in AD, and the mapping is identical on any server using the same config.
+> **Note:** The `idmap config` lines control how AD identities map to Linux UID/GIDs.
+The `mednet` domain uses the `rid` backend, which derives each user's UID/GID algorithmically from the RID portion of their AD SID, so no POSIX attributes need to be stored in AD and the mapping is identical on any server using the same config.
 (For example, `l.nguyen` resolves to UID `11107`: the range base `10000` plus her account's RID.)
 The `*` (default) domain uses the `tdb` backend with a lower range for non-domain identities such as `BUILTIN\users`.
 A single-character typo in the domain name on these lines produces a persistent, misleading error, so the `idmap config <domain>` name must match the `workgroup`.

-> **Note — winbind & templates:** `winbind use default domain = Yes` is why AD accounts resolve by bare username (`l.nguyen`) with no `MEDNET\` prefix. `template homedir` and `template shell` set the home path and shell winbind reports for AD users. `map acl inherit` and `vfs objects = acl_xattr` enable storage of fine-grained POSIX ACLs, which the permissions model in [03-permissions-and-acls.md](03-permissions-and-acls.md) depends on.
+> **Note:** `winbind use default domain = Yes` is why AD accounts resolve by bare username (`l.nguyen`) with no `MEDNET\` prefix. `template homedir` and `template shell` set the home path and shell winbind reports for AD users. `map acl inherit` and `vfs objects = acl_xattr` enable storage of fine-grained POSIX ACLs, which the permissions model in [03-permissions-and-acls.md](03-permissions-and-acls.md) depends on.

 ---